A Timeline of Our Federation's Milestones

-Emerging Jewish Philanthropists (EJP), a new initiative for younger major donors, takes off with educational, social and philanthropic activities including a mission to Cuba.
+Emerging Jewish Philanthropists (EJP), later rebranded to Prime Philanthropists (P2), a new initiative for younger major donors, takes off with educational, social and philanthropic activities including a mission to Cuba.

 2014: Building begins on Sinai Residences of Boca Raton, a state-of-the-art Continuing Care Retirement Community (CCRC) on 22 acres of previously unused Federation land.
 Nearly all units are reserved just a few months after the groundbreaking ceremony in late January.